armory/docs/content/en/plugins/pipelines-as-code/install/spinnaker-halyard.md

 ## Deploy the service

-Replace `<version>` with the Pipelines-as-Code service version compatible with your Spinnaker version.
+Replace `<version>` with the Pipelines-as-Code service version [compatible](#compatibility) with your Spinnaker version.

-{{< codenew language="yaml" file="plugins/pac/deployment.yml" >}}
+{{< include "plugins/pac/code/deployment.md" >}}

 Apply the ConfigMap and Deployment manifests in your `spinnaker` namespace.

 ## Install the plugin

-You have the following options for installing the Pipelines-as-Code plugin:

-* Spinnaker Operator
-* Local Config
-* Halyard

 {{% alert color="warning" title="A note about installing plugins in Spinnaker" %}}
 When Halyard adds a plugin to a Spinnaker installation, it adds the plugin repository information to all services, not just the ones the plugin is for.
 This means that when you restart Spinnaker, each service restarts, downloads the plugin, and checks if an extension exists for that service.
 Each service restarting is not ideal for large Spinnaker installations due to service restart times.
 Clouddriver can take an hour or more to restart if you have many accounts configured.

-The Policy Engine plugin extends Orca, Gate, Front50, Clouddriver, and Deck.
+The Pipelines-as-Code plugin extends Gate and Echo.
 To avoid every Spinnaker service restarting and downloading the plugin, do not add the plugin using Halyard.
 Instead, follow the **Local Config** installation method, in which you configure the plugin in each extended service’s local profile.

-The Spinnaker Operator adds configuration only to extended services.
 {{% /alert %}}

-{{< tabpane text=true right=true >}}

-{{% tab header="**Install Method**:" disabled=true /%}}

-{{% tab header="Local Config" %}}

 The Pipelines-as-Code plugin extends Gate and Echo.
 You should create or update the extended service's local profile in the same directory as the other Halyard configuration files.
 This is usually `~/.hal/default/profiles` on the machine where Halyard is running.